Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Methodology

 The regression in Equation \ref{eqn2} models the conditional outcome mean given treatment and the centered baseline covariates.
 Because the IPD prognostic variables and the effect modifiers are centered at the published mean values from the $BC$ population, the estimated $\hat{\beta}_z$ is directly interpreted as the $A$ vs.~$C$ treatment effect in the $BC$ population or, more specifically, in a pseudopopulation with the $BC$ covariate means and the $AC$ correlation structure.
-Typically, analysts set $\hat{\Delta}_{10}^{(2)}=\hat{\beta}_z$ in Equation \ref{eqn1}, inputting this coefficient into the health economic decision model.\cite{grimm2019nivolumab, ren2019pembrolizumab}.
-The variance of said treatment effect is derived directly from the fitted model for uncertainty quantification purposes.\cite{phillippo2016nice, phillippo2018methods}
+Typically, analysts set $\hat{\Delta}_{10}^{(2)}=\hat{\beta}_z$ in Equation \ref{eqn1}, inputting this coefficient into the health economic decision model.\cite{grimm2019nivolumab, ren2019pembrolizumab} For uncertainty quantification purposes, the variance of said treatment effect is obtained from the standard error estimate of the treatment coefficient in the fitted model.\cite{phillippo2018methods, phillippo2016nice}

 An important issue with this approach is that the treatment parameter $\hat{\beta}_z$, extracted from the fitted model, has a conditional interpretation at the individual level, because it is conditional on the baseline covariates included as predictors in the multivariable regression.\cite{austin2011introduction, remiro2020methods} However, we require that $\hat{\Delta}_{10}^{(2)}$ estimates a marginal treatment effect, for reimbursement decisions at the population level.
 In addition, we require that $\hat{\Delta}_{10}^{(2)}$ is compatible with the published marginal effect for $B$ vs.~$C$, $\hat{\Delta}_{20}^{(2)}$, for comparability in the indirect treatment comparison in Equation \ref{eqn1}.
 Even if the published estimate $\hat{\Delta}_{20}^{(2)}$ targets a conditional estimand, this cannot be combined in the indirect treatment comparison because it likely has been adjusted using a different covariate set and model specification than $\hat{\beta}_z$.\cite{daniel2020making} An indirect comparison of conditional treatment effects cannot be performed because we do not have access to the $BC$ study patient-level data and cannot derive a compatible conditional estimate for $B$ vs.~$C$, using the same outcome regression specification.
 In any case, a comparison of conditional treatment effects is not of interest when making decisions at the population level in HTA.\cite{remiro2020conflating} Therefore, the treatment coefficient $\hat{\beta}_z$ does not target the estimand of interest.